-Unless I am totally deranged (possible) I seem to recall her serving up the delicate plate complete with a sprig of parsley, in some sort of negligee; mood music, come to bed eyes . . .
+Unless I am totally deranged (possible) I seem to recall her serving up the delicate plate - complete with a sprig of parsley - in some sort of negligee; mood music, come to bed eyes . . .

-The very worst example of pet food industry product I have seen recently is a 'Whiskers' creation for the extra finicky buggers: A purple plastic cat head-shaped food container.
+The very worst example of pet food industry product I saw recently was a 'Whiskers' creation for the extra finicky buggers - a purple plastic cat head-shaped food container.
 Arg!
 A cat's head.
 What twerp dreamed that up in the development meeting?
 How can they sleep at night.
 The landfill!!

-The pet food industry must be one of the biggest money makers: Take noxious pulpy entrails, mix with God knows what? substandard cereals, sawdust? newspaper? package in tins with happy, healthy looking domestic beasts and . . . oooh look 500% mark up?
+The pet food industry must be one of the biggest money makers.
+Take noxious pulpy entrails, mix with God knows what? substandard cereals, sawdust? newspaper? package in tins with happy, healthy looking domestic beasts and . . . oooh look 500% mark-up?

-Incidentally . . . the word negligee means 'négligé, literally, 'neglected' Odd . . . thank you Wikipedia.
-Another one of those French words that I had never linked to it's root meaning.
+Incidentally . . . the word negligee means 'négligé, literally, 'neglected'.
+Odd . . . thank you Wikipedia.
+Another one of those French words that I had never linked to its root meaning.